 W-4 Form Basics

-The W-4 forms functions as tax withholding information collection, meant to be filled out by both employee and employer.
+The W-4 forms function as tax withholding information collection meant to be filled out by both employee and employer.

 The W-4 Forms have three main sections:

-- Step 1: Employee must fill this out on or before their start date.
-This section will be revealed and completed by the applicant and user.
+- Employee Section: Employee must fill this out on or before their start date.
+These fields will be editable and completed by the applicant.

-- Step 2: Employer fills this out.
+- Employer Section: Employer fills this out.
 This section must be completed within the first few business days of hire.
-This section will only be visible to the user and not the applicant.
+Some fields such as the employer information fields will be pre-populated from Workflow Editor settings.

 1099 contractors do not need to fill out this form, only employees do.